mit-cml/appinventor-sources/docs/components/social/twitter.md

 ### FriendTimelineReceived

-<div block-type = "component_event" component-selector = "Twitter" event-selector = "FriendTimelineReceived" event-params = "timeline" id = "twitter-friendtimelinereceived"></div>
+<div block-type = "component_event" component-selector = "Twitter" event-selector = "FriendTimelineReceived" id = "twitter-friendtimelinereceived"></div>

 This event is raised when the messages requested through `RequestFriendTimeline` have been retrieved.
 The `timeline` parameter and the `Timeline` property will contain a list of lists, where each sub-list contains a status update of the form (username message)